 LCBO “Taste Local, Love Local” Signage – 2014

-These signs were hand-painted on wood boards which where mounted in a couple of select LCBO lcoations, these boards were also imaged and subsequently printed on banners to be showcased in a large number of LCBO locations.
+Hand-painted on wood boards, mounted in select LCBO locations, additionally printed on banners to be showcased in a large number of LCBO locations.

 Liquor Control Board of Ontario commonly known as LCBO is a Crown Corporation that deals in retailing and distributing beverages to all of Ontario province, Canada.
 LCBO has 651 stores with approximately 3680 employees who work full-time.

 Created in 1927 by the Liquor Control Act of 1927, LCBO has the sole responsibility of controlling the sale of, transportation and delivery of alcoholic beverages in Ontario Canada.
 This is after the lift of prohibition of such activities since 1916.
 After the re-election of a Conservative government led by Howard Ferguson in the 1926 provincial election, the Liquor Control Act was introduced to allow people to enjoy a freedom under certainly reasonable restraints.
 The purpose of LCBO, as Ferguson put it was to promote temperance sobriety.
 LCBO formed an oversight that investigated or was required to know who was buying and how much and what nature was made of it.
 As such, drinkers required to have licenses.
 These permits, initially passport sized books evolved with time to permit cards in 1957.
 LCBO continued to closely monitor the consumption of alcohol by license holders ensuring no one exploited the privilege.
 With time, more legislations were passed to allow the sale of alcohol in restaurants and hotels.
 However, all these new policies were to be governed by LCBO.
 Eventually, liquor stores were established in Ontario, all these retails having the LCBO logo.